3D-GRAND: A Million-Scale Dataset for 3D-LLMs with Better Grounding and Less Hallucination: Experiments

 \section{Experiments}

-In this section, we present our experimental setup, including the baselines, datasets, and implementation details.
-We then report the results of our approach, denoted as \textbf{3D-GRAND} on the ScanRefer \cite{chen2020scanrefer} and the 3D-POPE benchmark, demonstrating the effectiveness in improving grounding and reducing hallucination.
-Finally, we conduct an ablation study to analyze the impact of different components of our model and training strategy.
+We present our experimental setup, including baselines, datasets, and implementation details.
+We then report the results of our approach, denoted as \textbf{3D-GRAND} on ScanRefer \citep{chen2020scanrefer} and the 3D-POPE benchmarks, demonstrating the effectiveness in improving grounding and reducing hallucination.
+Finally, we report an ablation study analyzing the impact of components of our model and training strategy.